 The critical thing to remember with a trust is that whatever is placed in one becomes the trust's property.
 This distinction in ownership makes trusts attractive in the first place because they can protect an estate against probate court and even certain taxes.

 What Are the Benefits of a Trust Over a Will?

 A will doesn’t necessarily contrast with a trust, but placing your estate in a trust can protect it from many of the costs that an estate covered by a will can incur.

 Two key reasons why people choose to establish a trust include:

 - The potential for avoiding probate court and avoiding certain taxes, like the federal estate tax.
 Both of these events – which will apply to estates covered only by a will or none at all – can rack up considerable costs against an estate, whittling it down so that your beneficiaries could be left with a significantly reduced distribution than intended.

 This isn’t to say that you shouldn’t forego a will to back up your trust.
-Because all of your estate must be contained within the trust, anything that you own that’s not within the trust can be subject to probate and the state’s intestacy laws.
+Because all of your estates must be contained within the trust, anything you own that’s not within the faith can be subject to probate and the state’s intestacy laws.
 A valid will can act as a “safety net” for anything that falls through the trust, allowing you to maintain control over inheritance – and reduce the time and cost of probate proceedings – should any part of your estate not be included in your trust.